richbrowne/f5-cloud-libs/README.md

     Options:

       -h, --help                                         output usage information
       -V, --version                                      output the version number
       --host <ip_address>                                BIG-IP management IP to which to send commands.
       -u, --user <user>                                  BIG-IP admin user name.
       -p, --password <password>                          BIG-IP admin user password.
 Use this or --password-url --password-url <password_url>                      URL (file, http(s)) to location that contains BIG-IP admin user password.
 Use this or --password
       --password-encrypted                               Indicates that the password is encrypted (either with encryptDataToFile or generatePassword)
       --port <port>                                      BIG-IP management SSL port to connect to.
 Default 443.
       --no-reboot                                        Skip reboot even if it is recommended.
       --background                                       Spawn a background process to do the work.
 If you are running in cloud init, you probably want this option.
       --signal <signal>                                  Signal to send when done.
 Default ONBOARD_DONE.
       --wait-for <signal>                                Wait for the named signal before running.
       --log-level <level>                                Log level (none, error, warn, info, verbose, debug, silly).
 Default is info.
       -o, --output <file>                                Log to file as well as console.
 This is the default if background process is spawned.
 Default is /tmp/autoscale.log
       --no-console                                       Do not log to console.
 Default false (log to console).
-      --cloud <provider>                          Cloud provider (aws | azure | etc.)
+      --cloud <cloud_provider>                           Cloud provider (aws | azure | etc.)
-      --provider-options <cloud_options>          Any options that are required for the specific cloud provider.
+      --provider-options <cloud_options>                 Options specific to cloud_provider.
 Ex: param1:value1,param2:value2
       -c, --cluster-action <type>                        join (join a cluster) | update (update cluster to match existing instances | unblock-sync (allow other devices to sync to us)
       --device-group <device_group>                      Device group name.
           --full-load-on-sync                                Enable full load on sync.
 Default false.
           --asm-sync                                         Enable ASM sync.
 Default false.
 Default false.
           --network-failover                                 Enable network failover.
 Default false.
           --no-auto-sync                                     Enable auto sync.
 Default false (auto sync).
           --no-save-on-auto-sync                             Enable save on sync if auto sync is enabled.
 Default false (save on auto sync).
       --block-sync                                       If this device is master, do not allow other devices to sync to us.
 This prevents other devices from syncing to it until we are called again with --cluster-action unblock-sync.
       --static                                           Indicates that this instance is not autoscaled.
 Default false (instance is autoscaled)
       --external-tag <tag>                               If there are instances in the autoscale cluster that are not autoscaled, the cloud tag applied to those instances.
 Format 'key:<tag_key>,value:<tag_value>'
       --license-pool                                     BIG-IP was licensed from a BIG-IQ license pool.
 This is so licenses can be revoked when BIG-IPs are scaled in.
 Supply the following:
           --big-iq-host <ip_address or FQDN>                 IP address or FQDN of BIG-IQ --big-iq-user <user>                               BIG-IQ admin user name
           --big-iq-password <password>                       BIG-IQ admin user password.
           --big-iq-password-uri <password_uri>               URI (file, http(s), arn) to location that contains BIG-IQ admin user password.
 Use this or --big-iq-password.
           --license-pool-name <pool_name>                    Name of BIG-IQ license pool.
           --big-ip-mgmt-address <big_ip_address>             IP address or FQDN of BIG-IP management port.
 Use this if BIG-IP reports an address not reachable from BIG-IQ.
           --big-ip-mgmt-port <big_ip_port>                   Port for the management address.
 Use this if the BIG-IP is not reachable from BIG-IQ via the port used in --port
+      --dns <dns_provider>                                   Update the specified DNS provider when autoscaling occurs (gtm is the only current provider)
+          --dns-ip-type <address_type>                       Type of ip address to use (public | private).
+          --dns-app-port <port>                              Port on which application is listening on for health check --dns-provider-options <dns_provider_options>      Options specific to dns_provider.
+Ex: param1:value1,param2:value2

 ### network.js